dsjena/ncv-in/README.md

 **Acknowledgements**

 This uses many open sources packages and scripts.
-Therefore, author acknoledges to all those distance and closure software creators.
+Therefore, author acknowledges to all those distance and close software creators, friends and innovators.

-**Contribution**

 Suggestion and comments are welcome for discussion.